Seamless WordPress Migration to Google Cloud

 Configure your new Google server similar to your current server

-Ensure the web server (Apache or Nginx) settings are on old and new servers, including the same directory structure and Virtual Host or Server block content.
+Make sure the web server (Apache or Nginx) settings are the same on both old and new servers.
+This includes the same directory structure and Virtual Host or Server block content.
+You can find guides on setting up these configurations in the links below:

 - Apache directory: /etc/apache2/